cat394/checker/packages/number/README.md

 Checks if the given value is Infinity.

-If you want to know if a string is Infinity, use the `checkStringIsInifinity()` function.
+If you want to know if a string is Infinity, use the `checkIsInifinityString()` function.

 ```ts